 Influence isn’t reserved for politicians and famous people.
-Being more persuasive can benefit every aspect of life.
+Being more persuasive can benefit anyone’s life.
 Too many people associate persuasion with dishonesty, manipulation, or “yucky marketing stuff.”
 Of course, this superpower can be used for good and evil, but there’s nothing inherently wrong with it.
 You can’t get a date, partner, customer, or freelancing client when you’re not able to move people.
-Here’s how to be more influential.
+Here’s how to be more persuasive.

 Do as many favors for as many people as possible.

 Rule #1 of persuasion is to be a nice person.

 Why?
 Two reasons.
 First, it’s the right thing to do.
 Second, people like to return favors.

 “The rule says that we should try to repay, in kind, what another person has provided us.”

 Have you noticed how most websites have a free giveaway?
 It typically goes something like, “Give me your email address and I’ll send you a FREE report about how to double your rates.”

 You get useful content that will help you accomplish a goal that’s important to you.
 The website owner gets an opportunity to promote books, consulting, online courses, or whatever they sell.
 Win/win!